netcinematics/ALPHABITZ_AI_GOOGLE_CAPSTONE/README.md

 The code was the easy part.
 The much harder aspect was navigating the "fragility" of the English language.

-> It started with a fascination of "how to get 'orange' to rhyme with 'door hinge'"?
+> It started with the challenge of how to get 'orange' to rhyme with 'door hinge'!

-But a paradigm shift to larger context - was a surprise.
+With a paradigm shift to a larger context - waiting as a surprise.

 ____

 ### SOLUTIONS:

-As the problems cascaded down, from every fragility in English - so too, solutions cascaded out.

-For example:

-The first "TEXT_MECHANISM" innovated, was used to find similar sounding phonemes.
+The first "TEXT_MECHANISM" innovated, was to find similar sounding phonemes.

 > It was called: "HARMON_IFICATION".

+It was an early agent.

-As token metadata, it was used like a 'BSE' template in the tokenizer to apply "RHYME_ABILITY".
+Like 'BSE' token metadata, it was used in the tokenizer to apply "RHYME_ABILITY".

-It is a subtle and powerful concept.
+A subtle and powerful concept.

-> A rethink of language in the age_of_AI.
+> To rethink language in the age_of_AI.

 ____